 - Vaccination should ideally be offered and started at first visit.
-There is no requirement to wait for the anti-HBcAb result. - Ensure client is issued with a vaccination schedule card (Blue Card). - Use Twinrix® if Hep A and B cover is needed or just use single agent vaccines if they already have immunity to one of the infections. - After accelerated schedule remind clients about the 4th dose at one year.
-See Appendix 2 for 1yr diary (this acts as a reminder for the fourth dose and a single recall opportunity if missed doses although default rate is low on rapid schedules) - There is no requirement to check post-immunisation titres.
+There is no requirement to wait for the anti-HBcAb result. - Ensure client is issued with a vaccination schedule card (Blue Card). - Use Twinrix® if Hep A and B cover is needed or just use single agent vaccines if they already have immunity to one of the infections. - After accelerated schedule remind clients about the 4th dose at one year. - There is no requirement to check post-immunisation titres.